I'm often asked... What are the best things to do in Japan?

 The best way to experience this incredible place is to make your way to the top level and then slowly make your way down to the ground floor.
 The interior is designed as a walk way that spirals down around the huge tanks that house an incredibly array of sealife.

-Come for feeding time to meet penguins, dolphins, sea lions... and thousands more specimens from across the Pacific.
+Come for feeding time to meet penguins, dolphins, sea lions up close... and thousands more specimens from across the Pacific.

 4. Kawaii Monster Cafe, Tokyo